-In accordance with Andorran legislation regarding civil liability, the liability for other's actions must be considered.
+In accordance with Andorran legislation regarding civil liability, the liability for others' actions must be considered.
 In this sense, the buyer of the real estate shall be liable for any soil pollution or environmental contamination of real estate, even if it is not attributable to said buyer.

-The liability for others' actions allows the buyer of the real estate to claim the necessary expenses to compensate for the damages against the seller, since he or she has responded previously when the real estate did not belong to him or her.
+The liability for others' actions allows the buyer of the real estate to claim the necessary expenses to compensate for the damages against the seller since he or she had responded previously when it did not belong to him or her.